bids-standard/202404-seattle-maintainer-meeting/README.md

 # BIDS maintainer meeting, Seattle, April 11th-12th, 2024

 The purpose of this meeting is to broadly advance BIDS development.
-Participants will work in small teams to advance a variety of different topics, including advancing BEPs and common principles.
+Participants will work in small teams to advance a variety of different topics, including advancing BEPs and common priorities.

 ## Location

 The meeting will take place at the [University of Washington eScience Institute Data Science Studio](https://www.google.com/maps/place/eScience+Institute/@47.6536832,-122.3135565,16z/data=!4m5!3m4!1s0x549014f277b0f15d:0x7c2434f079426d8c!8m2!3d47.6533665!4d-122.3117848)

-## Schedule:
+## Schedule

 NOTE: All times tentative until confirmed by @arokem